Abhiram2006/Non-Abelian-Berry-Phase/Classical-Ising-Model/One-Dimensional-Ising/(001) hamiltonian.md

 {σ} represents the spin configuration, J represents the interaction strength, σ_i represents the spin at lattice site i, σ_j represents the spin at lattice site j.
 To avoid double-counting, we sum over edges not lattices.

-Also note a very important disctinction, this ising model is discontinuous.
+Also note a very important disctinction, this Ising model is discontinuous.
 In the sense that its in a continuous straight line and the enda are point of discontinuity.
 However a continuous Ising model may be made where the chain wraps around and the ends start interacting with each other.

 External component: